Shubhamdutta2000/HackOverFlow_TechFund_Decentralised_Crowdfunding/README.md

 - NextJS (For Frontend)
 - Material-UI (For Styling)
-- React-Moralis (For Backend and Decentralised part)
+- Moralis Web3 (For Decentralised Backend and Blockchain implementation)

 <br />